Category Archives: Danish Royals

 Just before noon, Queen Victoria, escorted by the Duke of Saxe-Coburg and Gotha, made her way to the Catherine of Aragon Closet, a room with an oriel window overlooking the left side of the altar.
 Dressed in a black silk dress with white collar and cuffs, along with her widow’s cap, she took her seat largely out of view of the guests in the chapel, along with Lady Augusta Bruce – her Lady of the Bedchamber.
 (She can be seen in the upper right of the picture above)

-The ceremony was conducted by the Archbishop of Canterbury.
+The Archbishop of Canterbury conducted the ceremony.
 It began with the couple taking their vows, followed by a brief service of readings, prayers, and a homily from the Archbishop.
 Following the benediction, the couple joined hands, turned to bow and curtsy to The Queen, and began their procession out of the chapel.
 At this point, The Queen made her way quietly back to the castle.

 The Witnesses

-As is traditional at British royal weddings, many of the royal guests served as witnesses for the marriage register.
-These included the groom’s mother, Queen Victoria, his siblings and their spouses, the bride’s parents and her siblings.
+As is traditional at British royal weddings, many royal guests served as witnesses for the marriage register.
+These included the groom’s mother, Queen Victoria, the groom’s siblings and their spouses, the bride’s parents and her siblings.
 Other signers included the Danish Minister, church dignitaries, the Lord Chancellor and other ministers of the Crown.

 The Wedding Banquet